ShahulAndro/sha-calendar-android/README.md

 ```
 ![](highlight_select_range_days.gif)

-you can highlight the day, group of days and clear the highlight daysat runtime, library supports the following methods
+you can highlight the day, group of days and clear the highlight days at runtime, library supports the following methods
 ```
 public void highlightDates(Date date) public void highlightDates(Collection<Date> dates)